SCIENCE 7020 - Communicating Science

 Assessment DetailBlog post assignments (50% of the overall course grade)

-Students will be required to produce 9 blog posts (approximately 1000 words each) every second or third day during the course, analysing, evaluating and exploring a scientific issue or controversy from more than one perspective.
-The blog posts may incorporate video and/or other media content and will allow students to develop and demonstrate their understanding of online media as a communication tool.
-Students will receive regular online formative feedback for these blog posts, enabling them to chart their progress and improvement as the course progresses.
-At the end of the course, each student’s collection of blog posts will be marked summatively as one body of work.
+Students will be required to produce a blog post (no more than 1000 words) approximately every second day during the course, commenting on the day’s lecture content, or an area of science which is of interest to them (or both).
+The blog post may incorporate video and/or other media content.
+Students will receive regular online feedback for these blog posts, enabling them to chart their progress and improvement as the course progresses.

 Oral presentations (20% of the overall course grade)

-Students will be required to make two oral presentations during the course – the first on the course’s second Monday, and the second on the course’s third Monday.
-This will enable students to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience, engaging online participants and publishing appropriate records of the event online.
-Assessment for both presentations will involve peer marking.
+Students will be required to make two oral presentations over the duration of the course, enabling them to put into practice the communication skills they have been developing as well as demonstrate proficiency in the various technology and media available in presenting a topic to a live audience, engaging online participants and publishing appropriate records of the event online.
 The ability of a student to incorporate feedback by peers after delivery of a presentation will be addressed.

 Writing assignment (30% of the overall course grade)